xoko14/badapple-java/README.md

 ## Editing

 ### Video
 The source video is contained in `./src/main/java/com/frames.bin.gz`.
 It simply stores each pixel in one byte, 0 or 1, with a scan order of left to right, then top to bottom, then first frame to last frame, and finally, the entire file is gzipped.
 Frames are 96x64 pixels.
-To make sure the video gets reencoded, delete `./bin/videopages.bin` if it already exists.

 ### Audio
 The audio is the original version of the song, located in `./src/main/java/com/frames.bin.gz`.